 Feeling ambitious?
 Walk or ride the “Arlington Loop,” a paved route on parts of four dedicated multi-purpose trails -- 16.2 miles if you cover it all.
 You’ll enjoy scenic views of the capital skyline, Reagan National Airport, the Four Mile Run stream and more.
 You can even stop at the Village at Shirlington for an al fresco bite at one of many restaurants.
 Need wheels?
 Stop by any of the more than 90 Capital Bikeshare stations found throughout Arlington and purchase a day pass.

-To get up close with nature, spend some time deep in the woods of Potomac Overlook Regional Park, where you can explore 70 acres of forest, trails and educational gardens, all of which are spectacular in the spring.
+To get up close to nature, spend some time deep in the woods of Potomac Overlook Regional Park, where you can explore 70 acres of forest, trails, and educational gardens.
+To see the park at its most spectacular, go in the spring.
 Keep an eye out for deer and other wildlife.

 Explore Theodore Roosevelt Island, a memorial to America’s 26th president.
-The island, accessible off the George Washington Memorial Parkway in Arlington, has miles of trails through wooded uplands and swampy bottomlands, all designed to honor Roosevelt’s legacy as a great outdoorsman and conservationist.
+The island, accessible from the George Washington Memorial Parkway in Arlington, has miles of trails through wooded uplands and swampy bottomlands, all set aside to honor Roosevelt’s legacy as a great outdoorsman and conservationist.
 Volunteer-led weekly park runs and occasional moonlit walks are offered around the island.

-Also along the George Washington Memorial Parkway, the Columbia Island Marina docks more than 300 vessels and serves as a put-in for kayaks and paddleboards.
+Also along the George Washington Memorial Parkway, the Columbia Island Marina serves as a dock for more than 300 vessels and as a put-in for kayaks and paddleboards.
 The marina is located in the beautiful Lyndon B. Johnson Memorial Grove on the Pentagon Lagoon.
-Setting out from here will give you instant views of Washington.
-D.C. monuments.
+Setting out from here will give you instant views of Washington, D.C. monuments.

 See Arlington and Washington, D.C. from the river!
 Just a short walk across Key Bridge from Rosslyn, the Key Bridge Boathouse provides rentals for canoeing, kayaking and paddleboarding, as well as a selection of classes and tours.
 Time it right, and you can even participate in a Full Moon Monuments Paddle or a Twilight Monuments Tour.

-To extend your embrace of nature, visit one of Arlington’s farmers markets for locally grown fruits, vegetables and other treats!
+To further embrace nature, visit one of Arlington’s farmers markets for locally grown fruits, vegetables, and other treats!